 Figure 2 of Balasubramanian also discloses this feature.
-Consistent with the disclosure in Balasubramanian (see 6:63-7:8), Figure 2 discloses that at step 208, the transceiver 110 transmits all its queued packets over the communication link 116 to the network interface 112.
+Consistent with the disclosure in Balasubramanian, column 6, line 63 through column 7, line 8, Figure 2 discloses that at step 208, the transceiver 110 transmits all its queued packets over the communication link 116 to the network interface 112.
 In response, as seen in step 210, the network interface 112 will transmit its queued packets to the transceiver 110.

-Ex-1105, Fig. 2, 6:63-7:8.
+Ex-1205, Fig. 2 (annotations added); id., 6:63-7:8.

-Accordingly, Balasubramanian discloses that the "trigger" for the transmission of data from the second processing node (network interface 112) to the first processing node (transceiver 110) is the reception at the second processing node of all the queued packets from the first processing node.
-Lin-¶99.
-Thus, the combination of Heinrich and Balasubramanian teaches the claim limitation "until triggered by receipt of the modem processor to application processor data from the modem processor through the interconnectivity bus."5 the modem processor through the interconnectivity bus responsive to the receipt of the modem processor to application processor data from the modem processor through the interconnectivity bus": The combination of Heinrich and
+Accordingly, Balasubramanian discloses that the "trigger" for the transmission of data from the second processing node (network interface 112) to the first processing node (transceiver 110) is the reception at the second processing node of the queued packets from the first processing node.
+Lin-¶100.
+Thus, the combination of Heinrich and Balasubramanian teaches the claim limitation "until receipt of the data from the modem processor."5